-The precision and recall values discussed earlier are high and indicate that the large majority of the semi-tracks can be detected in all images from our test dataset.
-However, coinciding semi-tracks are difficult to detect for both humans and even deep neural networks.
-Therefore, the trained deep neural networks were trained on 50 images (Table 1) in which the track densities were high and the individual tracks were sometimes hard to identify due to spatial overlap (Figure J).
+The precision and recall values discussed earlier are high and indicate that the large majority of the semi-tracks can be detected in all images.
+However, coinciding semi-tracks are difficult to detect for both humans and computers.
+Therefore, the trained deep neural networks were trained on 50 images (Table 1) in which the track densities were high and the individual tracks were sometimes hard to identify due to spatial overlap (Figure 2).